AirBnB Photography, Edinburgh’s Royal Mile

 While this is clearly a very nice flat to stay in, the best feature is its location.
 I took a few photos outside to show the street, looking down the High Street with its iconic views.
 This helps show potential guests exactly how central the flat is even if they haven’t visited Edinburgh before.

-I always enjoy AirBnB photography.
+I always enjoy taking photos of holiday let apartments.
 It’s nice straightforward work that provides real value for the client.
 After a considerable investment buying and refurbishing a property in the best part of town, getting good quality photos is a quick and cost effective technique to maximise profitability.

 If you’re looking for photos for your holiday rental property I’m always happy to help.
 Please get in touch with me at email@example.com.